pshort05/droveBank/README.md

 4) GUI programming is not my forte so I utilize either code generators or other people's code - the requirement to use internal functions only forced the seletion of TK for the GUI which I had to learn for this exercise.

+Note:  I will be working on edge cases for the code and continue to push updates - there is always the tradeoff of "good enough" vs "perfect"